 The camera moved in closer, catching the twinkle in her eyes.
 “There’s really not too much to tell anymore.
 I’ve outlived my husband, my children, my grandchildren, and everyone I ever knew.
 I grew up on a ranch in California with my parents, three brothers, and four sisters.
 “Course they’ve all been gone for years.
-My husband, George, and I was married fifty-five-years when he died.”
+My husband, George, and I were married fifty-five-years when he died.”
 Mattie’s lips turned up into a mischievous smile.
 “Those were fifty-five-years of adventure, for sure.”

 “Why is that?”
 Diane was curious.

-“Well, we spent the first fifty-years or so figuring each other out.
+“Well, we spent the first fifty years or so figuring each other out.
 Then he had to up and die on me just when things was gettin’ good.”
 Mattie laughed.

 Diane admired Mattie’s sense of humor.
 Maybe this is why she had lived so long.
 “Tell me Mattie, to what would you attribute your long life?”

 “To lots of things, I reckon.”
 Mattie slowly leaned forward as if to share a secret.
 “I guess if I had to say it was one thing it would be I walked the walk, not just talked the talk.”

 “Yep.
-I got sick and tired of people who’d tell you how to live and what to do, but didn’t do it themselves.
+I got sick and tired of people who’d tell you how to live and what to do but didn’t do it themselves.
 ‘Specially deacons.”

 “What a shame.”
 Diane wanted to laugh.

 “He sure was ashamed when he got caught.”
 Mattie doubled over in laughter.
-“I was just a kid but I decided I wadn’t gonna live like that.
+“I was just a kid, but I decided I wadn’t gonna live like that.
 I learned a long time ago that even a crib baby is walkin’.”

 “What do you mean?”
-This fascinating woman intrigued Diane.
+Diane was intrigued.

 “From our first breath to our last, we’re walking through this world, leavin’ footprints all over the place.
 Anybody can tell ya what ta do, but only God can help you do it.
 I met God when I was just a wisp of a girl.
 I asked Him a long time ago to let me see myself from where He sits, you know, lookin’ down from heaven above.
-Deacon Tripe talked the talk, but didn’t walk the walk.
-I’ve spent the last 105 years watchin’ where I put my feet, and I think maybe that’s why I’m still around.”
+Deacon Tripe talked the talk but didn’t walk the walk.
+I’ve spent the last 105 years watchin’ where I put my feet, and I think that’s why I’m still around.”